Buscopan Forte Tablets

 Symptoms of an overdose may include: drowsiness, dry mouth, difficulty passing urine, reddening of the skin, decreased gastrointestinal tract movement, fast heart rate and sight disturbances.

-Advice can be provided by a doctor, pharmacist or Poisons Information Centre (telephone 13 11 26).
+Advice can be provided by a doctor, pharmacist or Poisons Information Centre (telephone 13 11 26 in Australia and 0800 764766 in New Zealand).

 Do not drive a car or operate machinery if you have taken more than the recommended or prescribed dose of Buscopan Forte.